alphazframework/zest-docs-latest/docs/libraries.md

 # Libraries
-## Benchmarking Class
+## Benchmarking class
-Zest has a Benchmarking class , enabling the time difference between any two marked points to be calculated.
+Zest has a Benchmarking class, enabling the time difference between any two marked points to be calculated.
 ### Using the Benchmark Class
 The Benchmark class can be used within your controllers, views, or your models.
 The process for usage is this: